 Several serious conditions can also cause back pain.
 Often, these symptoms develop over a short period of time, become more severe, and may have other findings that go along with them.
 Some of these conditions include:

 Other causes of back pain include:

-A number of companies are developing programs to protect against back injuries.
-However, studies have been mixed on the outcome of company interventions.
+A number of companies have programs to protect against back injuries -- with mixed results.
 Employers and workers should make every effort to create a safe working environment.
-Office workers should have chairs, desks, and equipment that support the back or help maintain good posture.
+Office workers should have chairs, desks, and equipments that support the back or help maintain good posture.

 Osteoporosis is a condition characterized by progressive loss of bone density, thinning of bone tissue, and increased vulnerability to fractures.
 Osteoporosis may result from disease, dietary or hormonal deficiency, or advanced age.
 Regular exercise and vitamin and mineral supplements can reduce and even reverse loss of bone density.

 Medical Conditions in Children

 Persistent low back pain in children is more likely to have a serious cause that requires treatment than back pain in adults.

 Stress fractures in the spine are a common cause of back pain in young athletes.
 Sometimes a fracture may not show up for a week or two after an injury.
 Spondylolysis can cause spondylolisthesis.